 After a mere two months on the market, Sandra Bullock's West Hollywood home found a new owner.
 The lavish property sold for $2.925 million in Sept.
 2018, according to Trulia.
 Despite lowering from her listing price of $2.995 million, Bullock still made a considerable profit on the 1940s-era bungalow, which she first purchased in 2001 for $1.485 million.

 The sale of the home marked the end of Bullock's three-year stint as landlord of the 3,153-square-foot stunner: The Oscar winner rented out the home—located above the iconic Chateau Marmont on the Sunset Strip—between the years of 2015 and 2018.
 The price to live like Miss Congeniality?
 Upwards of $18,500 per month.
-If that number gives you sticker shock, you better take a seat: In 2011, Bullock purchased her primary residence, an 8,000-square-foot mansion in Beverly Hills, for a whopping $16.19 million.
+If that number gives you sticker shock, you better take a seat: In 2011, Bullock purchased her current primary residence, an 8,000-square-foot mansion in Beverly Hills, for a whopping $16.19 million.
 Fun fact: Puerto Rican pop star Ricky Martin is her neighbor!

 Circling back to the star's former pad in West Hollywood: Offering four bedrooms and three bathrooms across a single story, the home is sized right for families—or simply anyone with a penchant for California bungalow-style architecture.
 This home has all of the elements of the architectural style (and then some): a low, sloping roof; an open floor plan; and a sprawling footprint that places an emphasis on horizontal lines—and how they play off the home's surroundings.